-The 2019 Form 8843 Instructions are complicated.
-The form 8843 is due to be filed at the same time the individual files the form 1040 NR.
+The IRS 8843 Form is due to be filed at the same time the individual files the form 1040 NR.
 The 1040 NR is for “non-residents” as opposed to the 1040, which is for citizens, green card holders, and individuals who meet the substantial presence test.
 Even if a person does not file the form 1040NR, they would still send the form to the IRS by the due date for filing from 1040-NR (including extensions).

 Department of the Treasury